rahul2512/cgNA_plus/README.md

 cgNA+: A sequence-dependent coarse-grain model of double-stranded nucleic acids.
-R. Sharma, EPFL Thesis #9792, Under the supervision of J. H. Maddocks Download the PDF here.
-The extended cgNA+ parameter sets are built on the cgDNA+ model, which itself extends the original cgDNA model by the inclusion of an explicit description of phosphate groups.
+R. Sharma, EPFL Thesis #9792, Under the supervision of J. H. Maddocks Download the PDF here https://lcvmwww.epfl.ch/publications/data/phd/18/PhD_thesis_final.pdf The extended cgNA+ parameter sets are built on the cgDNA+ model, which itself extends the original cgDNA model by the inclusion of an explicit description of phosphate groups.
 The cite for the cgDNA+ model itself is:

 A sequence-dependent coarse-grain model of B-DNA with explicit description of bases and phosphate groups parametrised from large scale Molecular Dynamics simulations.
-A. S. Patelli, EPFL Thesis #9522, Under the supervision of J. H. Maddocks Download the PDF here.
-More generally the cgDNA family of models has its own web page, which includes citations to all other related codes and articles.
+A. S. Patelli, EPFL Thesis #9522, Under the supervision of J. H. Maddocks Download the PDF here https://lcvmwww.epfl.ch/publications/data/phd/15/EPFL_TH9552.pdf More generally the cgDNA family of models has its own web page, which includes citations to all other related codes and articles.

 More information is available at